maedhroz/cassandra/doc/source/configuration/cass_yaml_file.rst

-Flag indicating whether to allocate on or off heap when the sstable buffer pool is exhausted, that is when it has exceeded the maximum memory file_cache_size_in_mb, beyond which it will not cache buffers but allocate on request.
+Flag indicating whether to allocate on or off heap when the sstable buffer pool is exhausted, that is when it has exceeded the maximum memory file_cache_size, beyond which it will not cache buffers but allocate on request.

 *Default Value:* true